atyrian/dota2-gsi-bounty-clock/README.md

 # dota2-gsi-bounty-clock

-A node application for Dota 2 game state integration alerts.
+A node application for receiving sound notifications on impending bounty runes in Dota 2

 ## Installation